Siobhan Lane Counsellor and Psychosexual Therapist

 AFT Certificate in Family Therapy Association for Family Therapy

 Relate Certificate in Couple Counselling Herbert Grey College, Rugby

 I continue to engage in ongoing Professional Development Training/Courses/Workshops/Conferences to ensure my skills, knowledge and practice are kept up to date (certificates available to view, upon request).

 I am an experienced and fully qualified Relationship, Individual and Family Counsellor and Psycho Sexual Therapist.
-I trained with Relate Hull & East Yorkshire and have over 16 years’ experience working with Relate, the local Primary Care Trust and in private practice helping people with a variety of issues – I work with individuals, couples, families and young people and also have many years of experience counselling lesbian, gay, bisexual, transgender clients across all areas of my work and welcome clients from the LGBT Community.
-I am also a Trainer, delivering a variety of courses, for example, Counselling Skills, Family Issues and Managing Stress, to both the public and private sectors.
+I trained with Relate Hull & East Yorkshire and have over 16 years’ experience working with Relate, the local Primary Care Trust and in private practice helping people with a variety of issues – I work with individuals, couples, families and young people and welcome clients from the LGBTQI Community.
+I am also a qualified Trainer, delivering a variety of courses, for example, Counselling Skills, Family Issues and Managing Stress, to both the public and private sectors.

 Over my 16 years working as a qualified Counsellor and Therapist I have respected individuality and uniqueness, not discriminating, ensuring therapy is available to all and have helped many couples, individuals and families work through a variety of issues, such as, relationship breakdown, communication problems, bereavement, depression, bullying, anger, stress, trauma, low self esteem, physical, sexual and domestic abuse, redundancy, adoption, as well as sexual issues relating to difficulties, addictions and identity.